coreos/vault-operator/doc/user/ingress.md

 1. Find the DNS name of your Tectonic ELB from the AWS console.
 The ELB should be named `<tectonic-cluster-name>-con`.

 2. Create a record set in the hosted zone for the Ingress host.
 This example creates the record set named `vault.ingress.k8s.staging.core-os.net` in the hosted zone `staging.core-os.net`.
 Choose type: `A` and select Alias: `Yes`.
-Set the Alias Target to the the DNS name of the ELB from the previous step.
+Set the Alias Target to the DNS name of the ELB from the previous step.

 ## Access the Vault service through the Ingress host